ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 # Background

-JWP defines a clean abstraction around the parts of a container binding together a protected header and one or more payloads.
+JWP defines a container binding together a protected header, one or more payloads, and a cryptographic proof.
 It does not define any details about the interactions between an application and the cryptographic libraries that implement proof-supporting algorithms.

 Due to the nature of ZKPs, this specification also documents the subtle but important differences in proof algorithms versus those defined by the JSON Web Algorithms RFC.
-These changes help support more advanced capabilities such as blinded signatures and predicate proofs.
+These differences help support more advanced capabilities such as blinded signatures and predicate proofs.

 # Algorithm Basics

-The four principle interactions that every proof algorithm MUST support are `[sign](#sign)`, `[verify_signature](#verify-signature)`, `[prove](#prove)`, and `[verify_proof](#verify-proof)`.
+The four principal interactions that every proof algorithm MUST support are `[sign](#sign)`, `[verify_signature](#verify-signature)`, `[prove](#prove)`, and `[verify_proof](#verify-proof)`.

 Some algorithms MAY also support two additional interactions of `[request_signature](#request-signature)` and `[request_proof](#request-proof)`.
 While these do not use a JWP container as input or output, they are included here in order to maximize interoperability across proof algorithm implementations.